Zhang-Zhenning/NCSA_project_iDash/README.md

 ~~~
 if __name__ == "__main__":
 ~~~

 <br />

-We have defined several user-modifed variables
+We have provided 6 user-defined variables

 <br />